 A member of clerical staff in the practice is given additional training and relevant protocols in order to support the GP in clinical administration tasks.
 All incoming correspondence about patients from hospitals is processed by a member of the clerical team.
 They have received training to deal with most letters themselves.
 Working against standard protocols developed in-house and refined through continuous improvement, the member of the team reads the letter, enters details into the patient’s record and takes appropriate follow-on action.
 In some cases this involves other members of the team, or booking the patient an appointment.

-Benefits for practices: Using this system, 80-90% of letters can be processed without the involvement of a GP, freeing up approximately 40 minutes per day per GP.
+Benefits for practices: Using this system, 80-90 per cent of letters can be processed without the involvement of a GP, freeing up approximately 40 minutes per day per GP.
 For the clerical team, job satisfaction is often increased as well.

 Benefits for patients: Practices report they are often able to take speedier action on some issues.
 More detailed coding of clinical information in the GP record results in improved monitoring and management of certain conditions.